sorokin-fm/yii2-es-logger-target/README.md

 ```
 {
-    'message' => 'Message fn1.1'
+    'message' => 'Message fn1.1',
+    'site' => 'youwebsite.com'
 },
 {
     'message' => 'Message fn2.1',
+    'site' => 'youwebsite.com'
     'context-information-1' => 'Some additional information',
 },
 {
     'message' => 'Message fn3.1',
+    'site' => 'youwebsite.com'
     'context-information-1' => 'Some additional information',
     'context-information-2' => 'Some additional information'
 },
 {
     'message' => 'Message fn3.2',
+    'site' => 'youwebsite.com'
     'context-information-1' => 'Some additional information',
     'context-information-2' => 'Some additional information'
 },
 {
     'message' => 'Message fn2.2',
+    'site' => 'youwebsite.com'
     'context-information-1' => 'Some additional information',
 },
 {
-    'message' => 'Message fn1.2'
+    'message' => 'Message fn1.2',
+    'site' => 'youwebsite.com'
 }
 ```

 That's cool, right?
+But what is this - 'site'?
+Parameter site it's global scope, defined at your log config, section body.
+You can define several values there, and several values on each scope.
+All of them will be mergeg together when log message will be sent.

-And only thing you will need to use it it just change logger via Dependency Injection mechanism:
+So, to use scopes, you need just change logger via Dependency Injection mechanism:

 ```
     'container' => [